nus-cs2103-AY2122S1/tp/docs/team/aishh12.md

 ### Project: CohortConnect

-CohortConnect - CohortConnect is an advanced desktop address book which facilitates networking among Computer Science (CS) students.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CohortConnect is an advanced desktop address book which facilitates networking among Computer Science (CS) students.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-With advanced features for managing large groups of contacts, CohortConnect is intended for use in a university setting.
-At the start of the semester, professors will distribute csv or json files containing a list of students.
-Instantly load them into CohortConnect with a single Import command.
-With data collected from students before the semester, our Find A Buddy feature helps you find potential groupmates by leveraging GitHub’s metadata using a proprietary algorithm.
-In the Events tab, you can identify events and hackathons that your peers will be attending.

 It is written in Java, and has about 15 kLoC.

 Given below are my contributions to the project.